Loading...

 Break-even ACOS is the maximum ACOS you can sustain before losing money on ad-generated sales.
 It equals your royalty as a percentage of your list price.
 If your break-even ACOS is 40%, any ACOS above 40% means you are spending more on ads than you earn from those sales.

 ACOS and ROAS are inversely related.
-ACOS = Ad Spend / Revenue (expressed as a percentage), while ROAS = Revenue / Ad Spend (expressed as a multiplier).
-An ACOS of 25% equals a ROAS of 4x, meaning you earn $4 for every $1 spent.
+ACOS = Ad Spend / Revenue (as a percentage), while ROAS = Revenue / Ad Spend (as a multiplier).
+An ACOS of 25% equals a ROAS of 4x.
 Lower ACOS and higher ROAS both indicate better ad performance.

 Target ACOS is the ACOS you aim for to maintain a desired profit margin.
 Our calculator sets it at 70% of your break-even ACOS, providing a 30% profit margin on ad sales.
-Use your Target ACOS as a guide when setting bids and evaluating keyword performance.
-Keywords consistently above your Target ACOS may need lower bids or removal.
+Use it as a guide when setting bids and evaluating keyword performance.